Joseph456D/Meteor-Shooter-game/README.md

 -Pause and Settings Menu

--Achievements (eg. Destroyed x numbers of meteors, Survive for x amount of time, )
+-Achievements (eg. Destroyed x numbers of meteors, Survive for x amount of time )

+-Resizable window